ShiLab-GitHub/COVID-19_Survival_Early_Prediction/README.md

 # Early Prediction of COVID-19 Patient Survival by  Blood Plasma using Machine Learning
 The Coronavirus Disease 2019 (COVID-19) pandemic has severely disrupted the global healthcare and medical system.
 Although COVID-19 is no longer considered a public health emergency of international concern, it can still cause many infections and even life-threatening conditions.
 This repository contains the data and python script in support of manuscript: Early Prediction of COVID-19 Patient Survival by  Blood Plasma using Machine Learning.
-This study aims to reveal novel potential biomarkers of mortality and identify associated mechanisms of death caused by COVID-19 using machine learning approaches to re-analyze metabolomics data.
+The focus of this study is to reveal novel potential biomarkers of mortality and identify associated mechanisms of death caused by COVID-19 using machine learning approaches to re-analyze metabolomics data.

 # Data
 Data sets are stored in the data file.